Shanghai (2012 film)

-Shanghai is a 2012 Indian Hindi-language political thriller film co written, co produced and directed by Dibakar Banerjee, starring Emraan Hashmi, Farooq Shaikh, Abhay Deol, Kalki Koechlin and Prosenjit Chatterjee.
-It is a remake of 1969 French movie Z which was based on the Greek novel Z by Vassilis Vassilikos.
+Shanghai is a 2012 Indian Hindi-language political thriller film directed and co-written by Dibakar Banerjee.
+The film stars Emraan Hashmi, Farooq Shaikh, Abhay Deol, Kalki Koechlin and Prosenjit Chatterjee.
+It is a remake of 1969 French film Z which was based on the Greek novel Z by Vassilis Vassilikos.
 On 6 June 2012, the high court refused stay on the release of the film.
-It received critical acclaim upon its release on 8 June 2012.
-The film was a flop at the box office.
+It received critical acclaim upon its release but was considered a modest commercial success.